Headline

 Brundage Leads Pro Forces.

 Today's test of rival strength, however, proved something of a boomerang to the pro-Olympic forces.
 It was taken on the question of tabling the original boycott motion, put before the convention by Louis Di Benedetto of New Orleans.
-In sweeping terms condemned alleged racial and religious discrimination in German athletes.
+In sweeping terms it condemned alleged racial and religious discrimination in German athletes.
 It called upon Americans as a whole to boycott the games.
 It requested the International Olympic Committee to remove the games from Germany.

 The motion to table this resolution, made by Major Patrick J. Walsh of New York, president of the Metropolitan Association, and seconded by Roscoe Torrance, representing the Pacific Northwest A. A. U., split the convention wide open.
 The final vote, taking nearly three hours to tabulate and causing a flock of disputes, was fixed at 61 53/60 in favor of tabling the boycott resolution and 55 7/60 against.